kubewarden/docs/docs/reference/artifacts.md

 ### Helm charts via HTTPS

-For typical Helm charts, they are published under our Helm chart HTTPS repository under https://charts.kubewarden.io (without SLSA nor signatures, yet this type of Helm repository allows for searchs).
+Our Helm charts are published in the Helm chart HTTPS repository at https://charts.kubewarden.io (they are without SLSA, or signatures, but this type of Helm repository provides searching).